Chinese tourism overview

 It was a successful attempt by Shen Chanying and his companions, who recently have done live streaming on Taobao Live, the Livestream unit of the Chinese e-commerce giant Alibaba.
 Their efforts were to show the cozy family houses and local specialties in Moganshan, a city known for its mountain tourist site of the same name.
 They also expected to introduce Moganshan’s green and slow-pace lifestyle to urban people via live streaming.

 The tourism industry, a pillar of Moganshan’s economic structure, has suffered hefty losses as a result of the outbreak, while local agricultural products, such as tea, aquatic products, and fruit, have been hard to sell.

 Livestreaming has succeeded in boosting online sales, and also increase the influence of the town.

 Thanks to these efforts, Moganshan’s tourism industry is recovering steadily.

-Do you want to know more about How to attract Chinese tourist?
-Contact GMA a digital marketing agency, specialized in Chinese digital market.
+Do you want to know more about How to attract Chinese tourists?
+Contact GMA a digital marketing agency, specialized in the Chinese digital market.

 Read also :

 - CHINA : LIVE STREAMING WILL BRING NEW OPPORTUNITIES TO THE TOURISM INDUSTRY